 These dualistic perspectives led to two research channels on youth culture, primarily within urban settings, where most of the Israeli population was concentrated.
-The first channel assesses the extent of active youth participation and the degree of alignment among youth and young adults with the values and objectives prescribed by the political establishment and defined as 'national activism' (see for example: Kahane, 1968; Levy & Gutman 1974; Zemach, 1987; Yuchtman-Ya’ar, 1998).
+The first channel assesses the extent of active youth participation and the degree of alignment among youth and young adults with the values and objectives prescribed by the political establishment and defined as “national activism” (see, for example: Kahane, 1968; Levy & Gutman 1974; Zemach, 1987; Yuchtman-Ya’ar, 1998).
 The second channel, focused on examining expressions of youth activity outside the frameworks of youth movements or other institutionalized structures, has three distinct subareas.
-One subarea pertains to distinctions within various youth cultures, particularly the differentiation between youth defined as "boys from good families" (who were often part of the hegemonic group), and 'marginal youth,' perceived as delinquent youth whose behavior was characterized by deviance and criminality (Heilbronner, 2024, Razi, 2009).
+One subarea pertains to distinctions within various youth cultures, particularly the differentiation between youth defined as “boys from good families” (who were often part of the hegemonic group), and “marginal youth,” perceived as delinquent youth whose behavior was characterized by deviance and criminality (Heilbronner, 2024, Razi, 2009).
 The second subarea centers on cultural aspects of youth behavior, frequently diagnosed as manifestations of generational rebellion influenced by the Western counterculture (Eisenstadt, 1958; Adler & Peres, 1970).
 Urban dimensions of youth culture were prominent and seen as conflicting with the pioneering Zionist ethos and perceived as a threat to it (e.g., bourgeois desire for higher education and professional careers).
-These were presented in zeitgeist discourse and research as indicators of alienation, individualization, and Americanization, and contrary to the Zionist national ethos (Cohen, 2003; Kabalo, 2009; Heilbronner, 2011).
+These were presented in zeitgeist discourse and research as indicators of alienation, individualization, and Americanization, as well as being contrary to the Zionist national ethos (Cohen, 2003; Kabalo, 2009; Heilbronner, 2011).

 The third subarea of investigation centers on direct aspects of political protest among youth outside institutional frameworks.
-These expressions, although initially limited in scope, gained momentum in the late 1960s under the influence of global events (Roberts, 2015).
-In a preliminary study focused on expressions of youth protest in Israel between 1967-1973, we found that the number of young people who participated in these activities was small, no more than a few dozens.
-However, they sparked a very broad public and institutional response (Kidron, 2025, forthcoming).
+Although initially limited in scope, these expressions gained momentum in the late 1960s under the influence of global events (Roberts, 2015).
+In a preliminary study focused on expressions of youth protest in Israel between 1967 and 1973, we found that the number of young people who participated in these activities was small, no more than a few dozen.
+However, they sparked an extremely broad public and institutional response (Kidron, 2025, forthcoming).
 The resulting waves of cultural and political protest were unprecedented in both scale and intensity (Sprinzak, 1973; Adler & Kahane, 1984; Wolfsfeld, 1988; Lehman-Wilzig, 1992; Almog, 2004).
-Although these changes prompted a growing trend to identify patterns of protest within the behavior of youth through the 1970s, most often these researchers have not emphasized youth’s distinct voices in these protests.
+Although these changes prompted a growing trend to identify patterns of protest within the behavior of youth through the 1970s, most often, these researchers have not emphasized youth’s distinct voices in these protests.

-Another approach to youths’ protest can be seen in the research on the political turmoil that preceded to the assassination of Yitzhak Rabin in 1995 and its aftermath.
-It emphasizes the emotional and spontaneous response of large crowds of youth to the tragedy (Raviv et al., 1998; Klingman, 2001, Vinitzky-Seroussi, 2009), or it highlights the public commemoration rituals that were created by youth independently (Luzzatto & Jacobson, 2001; Gesser-Edelsberg, 2012) and from within the education system (Harrison, 2001).
+Another approach to youths’ protest can be seen in the research on the political turmoil that preceded the assassination of Yitzhak Rabin in 1995 and its aftermath.
+It emphasizes the emotional and spontaneous response of large crowds of youth to the tragedy (Raviv et al., 1998; Klingman, 2001; Vinitzky-Seroussi, 2009), or it highlights the public commemoration rituals that were created by youth independently (Luzzatto & Jacobson, 2001; Gesser-Edelsberg, 2012) and from within the education system (Harrison, 2001).
 Both cases emphasize the age group's characteristics rather than their distinct political voice.

-In recent years, studies of youth culture increasingly consider the broader political context within which youth culture developed in Israel.
-These studies often explore youth protest as a holistic phenomenon, blurring the distinctions between the ‘youth voice’ and the ‘young voice’ (Elmaliach & Kidron, 2017; Chazan, 2022).
+In recent years, studies of youth culture have increasingly considered the broader political context within which youth culture developed in Israel.
+These studies often explore youth protest as a holistic phenomenon, blurring the distinctions between the “youth voice” and the “young voice” (Elmaliach & Kidron, 2017; Chazan, 2022).
 Yablonka (2018) describes the political protest of those born after the establishment of the state in generational-historical terms, highlighting the impact of the War of Attrition (1967—1970) on the youth.
 Yes, while also discussing the political activism of high school students, she frames it as a derivative of the protest of the "State Generation" rather than as an independent voice.